nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### 3.1.1 Implementation

-The proposed undo/redo mechanism is facilitated by `VersionedCliniCal`.
+The undo/redo mechanism is facilitated by `VersionedCliniCal`.
 It extends `CliniCal` with an undo/redo history, stored internally as an `CliniCalStateList` and `currentStatePointer`.
 Additionally, it implements the following operations:

 * `VersionedCliniCal#commit()` — Saves the current CliniCal application state in its history.
 * `VersionedCliniCal#undo()` — Restores the previous CliniCal application state from its history.